-In 2012, the overall lodging industry profited from the continuing recovery in lodging fundamentals and our high-quality hotel portfolio proved to be well-positioned to benefit from the larger industry's success.
+In 2013, the overall lodging industry profited from the continuing recovery in lodging fundamentals and our high-quality hotel portfolio proved to be well-positioned to benefit from the larger industry's success.
+The Company was able to deliver total stockholder returns of 33 percent while taking meaningful steps to position the Company for the future.
+We continued to successfully execute on our strategic objectives, including an intense focus on asset management, capital investment, and balance sheet management.

-We realized several significant accomplishments in 2012, including:
+We realized several significant accomplishments in 2013, including: